 Going vegan isn’t a choice everyone feels comfortable with.
 But every choice that brings us a little bit closer to a vegan lifestyle is an important contribution to decreasing both animal suffering and our environmental impact.
 It all adds up.
 Here’s five simple steps everyone can take.

 Milk chocolate, as its name suggests, has a relatively high milk content and is therefore naturally not vegan.
 If it’s not organic chocolate, consumers must assume that the milk is produced via factory farming.
 Dark or bitter chocolates, however, typically include no or only very little milk.
-There is also milk-free chocolate, often but not always marked as vegan.
+But there is also milk-free chocolate which is typically marked as vegan chocolate.
+So just buy a different brand of chocolate – thats an easy step towards going vegan.
 Also consider purchasing fair trade chocolate whenever possible.

 Before a food additive is introduced, it undergoes safety and toxicology testing.
 These tests are performed primarily on animals.
 Organic production allows the introduction of fewer additives than conventionally-produced food, but even tests of organic additives are not exclusively cruelty-free.

 Those attempting to reduce the impact of their consumption on animals should try to avoid preservatives, flavor enhancers, thickening agents, and other food additives by reading labels carefully – whether going vegan or not.
 Just another argument for cooking for yourself!

 Juice and wine are naturally cloudy drinks, though most of us are used to drinking filtered or clarified varieties.
 Filtration typically requires gelatin, a food product sourced from animal skin and bones – and one that you’ll probably want to avoid when trying to go vegan.
 Because gelatin is “only” used as a production aid, it normally isn’t listed on the ingredients label.